The hitchhiker's guide to LLVM debugging tools

 Compiling and testing time

 The following subsections then describes how to save time on your compiling and executing.
-This will reduce your development cycle and TODO
+This will reduce your development cycle time and hopefully increase your productivity.

 (Release + Assertion) + (Debug)

-A common rule of thumb to have is you build a codebase in Debug mode when you're in development, and then you build it in Release mode when shipping it out to users.
+A common rule of thumb to have is that a codebase should be built in Debug mode when you're in development, and then in Release mode when you're shipping to users.
 But this is not always the case...

 Debug : -DCMAKE_BUILD_TYPE=Debug